galiprandi/react-tools/README.md

 -   `<Input />`: A reusable input component that provides a consistent user experience.
 -   `<DateTime />`: A reusable input component with `type="datetime-local"` that use dates in ISO 8601 format.
+-   `<Dialog />`: A component that wraps the `<dialog />` HTML tag and provides a simple way to create accessibility dialogs and modals in your React application.

 ### Others: